-The notice is the legal document a lender must give a borrower informing them an eviction is possible.
+The notice is a legal document a lender must issue a borrower.
+The notice informs borrowers of a potential eviction in Texas.

-In Texas, if the borrower does not vacate the premises within three days of receiving an eviction notice, the lender can legally start the eviction process.
+Lenders can begin evictions in Texas if the borrower does not vacate the premises within three days of receiving an eviction notice.

 Writ of possession

 In Texas, the court issues a writ of possession to the bank after it wins an eviction case.
-After the judgment, distressed homeowners have a minimum grace period of at least five days to vacate the bank’s property or be forcibly removed by the sheriff.
+After the judgment, distressed homeowners have a minimum grace period of at least five days to vacate the bank’s property.
+If they don’t leave, they will be forcibly removed from the property by the sheriff.

 What Are the Different Reasons Someone Would Go Into Foreclosure?

-There are various reasons a person would go into foreclosure:
+There are various reasons a person would go through the foreclosure process in Texas: